 Note: if you haven’t read the basic rules for Warcry before reading this article, it might be helpful to know that the game’s abilities are activated by using 6 dice that you roll at the start of your turn.

 If two of the dice show the same value, they can be used to activate a Double ability.
 If three show the same value, they can be used for a Triple ability, and so on.

 So, when this article refers to an ability being a Double, a Triple or a Quad, it refers to this system.
 It might sound a bit confusing, but takes no time to get used to when you start playing

 The Thunderstrike Stormcast warband is made of 18 different options, of which 11 are leaders.

 The Lord-Imperatant is the great leader of the new Thunderstrike divisions.
-As a fighter, his high cost is highly justified by his longevity (Toughness 5 and 32 Wounds), his decent attacks (4 at Strength 4 for 2/5 damage) and his few abilities.
+As a fighter, his high cost is highly justified by his longevity (Toughness 5 and 30 Wounds), his decent attacks (melee and ranged) and his few abilities.

 His signature ability, Coordinated Strike, for a Triple allows up to 3 other friendly fighters within 9″ to perform a bonus move or a bonus attack.
 This can be devastating as an opening act of round 2 or 3.
 Considering the high damage of most Thunderstrike and no range limit on the attack they can perform, this ability is a good candidate to be used every turn.